-The City of Karratha, in association with the Water Corporation, LandCorp and Pindan, are upgrading the existing network to provide an improved and sustainable recycled water supply to all existing and future planned open green spaces throughout Karratha.
+The City of Karratha, in association with the Water Corporation, LandCorp and Pindan, upgraded the existing network to provide an improved and sustainable recycled water supply, which reduced the reliance on potable water.

 The project is funded through the State Government’s Royalties for Regions Pilbara Cities fund, administered by the Pilbara Development Commission, Water Corporation LandCorp, Pindan and the City of Karratha.